tstatler/doctools/guides/acs/rest/README.md

 ## Authentication

-All API calls must contain a valid App Key, 3-Legged OAuth Access Token, or 2-Legged OAuth signature and request header in order for the ACS server to process and respond to them.
+All API calls must contain a valid App Key  or 2-Legged OAuth signature and request header for the ACS server to process and respond to them.
 See the [authentication page](#!/guide/acs_authentication) for more information.